carl-schelin/playbooks/kubernetes/readme.md

 Playbook 09 is used to tear down a kubernetes cluster that was created by kubeadm.
 Deletes all directories, etc.

-Playbook 10-11 is used to upgrade the cluster to 1.15.7.
-It replaces the versionlock settings and upgrades all the packages.
+Playbooks 10-11 is used to upgrade the cluster binaries to 1.15.7.
+After the upgrade, log in to the first master and as root upgrade the server to 1.15.7.
+Then run playbook 11 which restarts both kubelet and docker

-Playbook 12 is used to activate the new 6.5 satellite repo, update, and then restart docker.
-This should be part of Playbook 10-11 as it was done after the upgrade.
+  * Removes the 1.14.7 versionlock
+  * Adds the 1.15.7 versionlock
+  * Upgrades kubelet, kubectl, and kubeadm